 - Industry forums and knowledge-sharing platforms

-- Training programs for industrial automation and HMI design
+- Training programs for HMI and automation

-- Simulation tools for testing interface performance
+- Simulation tools for testing system performance

 FAQs: Common Questions About HMI Systems